plot_relationship.py

 txt += f'target_output_values {selected_output}, '

-raise ValueError('modelname needs to be specified in plot if results were combined for more than 1 model')
+raise ValueError('models needs to be specified in plot if results were combined for more than 1 model')

 # Remove trailing comma and space if any filtering has been done